Q&A – What precautions can you take against the coronavirus?

 3- An employee returns from holiday from a red or orange zone.
 What are you required to do as an employer?

-Tests are no longer required for employees returning from abroad and showing no symptoms.
+Tests are no longer required for employees returning from abroad and showing no symptoms and have been fully vaccinated

 As an employer, you may not require an employee to communicate his/her travel destination.
 You may ask but the employee chooses whether he or she answers the question.
 It is therefore your employee's responsibility to follow the official travel advice, not yours.
 Of course, you can encourage employees to behave responsibly.